FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

 ```

 ## Validation
-It is time to add some validation to our form.
+Our form fields need to be validated.
 Let's start by validating that the fields are not empty.
 To do this we need to add the validator property to any of the form fields.

 ```dart
 validator: (value) {